 There is everything that you need here for a day at the beach during your Merida itinerary.
 The seafront is lined with restaurants that serve up cuisines from all corners of the world.

-There are affordable hotels situated right by the beach, places to shop for swimming apparel, and an abundance of places to rent sunbeds or water sports equipment.
+There are affordable hotels situated right by the waterfront, places to shop for swimming apparel, and an abundance of places to rent sunbeds or water sports equipment.
 The Faro de Puerto Progreso, built in 1893, is an active lighthouse.

 In the late afternoon or evening, it is pleasant to stroll along the Malecon.
 You could come here on a day trip from Merida by bus, or spend a relaxed few days here if you wish.